arthurpessoa/kotlin-beam-starter/README.md

 > For a comparison of what each runner currently supports, look at the Beam [Capability Matrix](https://beam.apache.org/documentation/runners/capability-matrix/).
 > To add a new runner, visit the runner's page for instructions on how to include it.

+### What X means?
+(Glossary)

+> **Pipeline**: A Pipeline encapsulates your entire data processing task, from start to finish.
+This includes reading input data, transforming that data, and writing output data.
+All Beam driver programs must create a Pipeline.
+When you create the Pipeline, you must also specify the execution options that tell the Pipeline where and how to run.

+> **PCollection**: A PCollection represents a distributed data set that your Beam pipeline operates on.
+The data set can be bounded, meaning it comes from a fixed source like a file, or unbounded, meaning it comes from a continuously updating source via a subscription or other mechanism.
+Your pipeline typically creates an initial PCollection by reading data from an external data source, but you can also create a PCollection from in-memory data within your driver program.
+From there, PCollections are the inputs and outputs for each step in your pipeline.

+> **PTransform**: A PTransform represents a data processing operation, or a step, in your pipeline.
+Every PTransform takes one or more PCollection objects as input, performs a processing function that you provide on the elements of that PCollection, and produces zero or more output PCollection objects.

 ## Contributing
 Thank you for your interest in contributing!
 All contributions are welcome! 🎉🎊